rmalavad/threat-hunting-scenario-tor/README.md

 - Kusto Query Language (KQL)
 - Tor Browser

 ## Scenario

-Management suspects that some employees may be using TOR browsers to bypass network security controls because recent network logs show unusual encrypted traffic patterns and connections to known TOR entry nodes.
+Management suspects that some employees may be using TOR browsers to bypass network security controls because recent network logs show unusual encrypted traffic patterns and connections to own TOR entry nodes.
 Additionally, there have been anonymous reports of employees discussing ways to access restricted sites during work hours.
-The goal is to detect any TOR usage and analyze related security incidents to mitigate potential risks.
+The goal is to detect any TOR usage and analyze lated security incidents to mitigate potential risks.
 If any use of TOR is found, notify management.

 ### High-Level TOR-Related IoC Discovery Plan

-- **Check `DeviceFileEvents`** for any `tor(.exe)` or `firefox(.exe)` file events.
+- **Check `DeviceFileEvents`** for any `tor(.exe)` or related file creation.
-- **Check `DeviceProcessEvents`** for any signs of installation or usage.
+- **Check `DeviceProcessEvents`** for signs of installation or execution.
-- **Check `DeviceNetworkEvents`** for any signs of outgoing connections over known TOR ports.
+- **Check `DeviceNetworkEvents`** for any outgoing connections to known TOR ports or nodes.

 ---